StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Metrics

 When the Splunk metrics Agent check is configured, metrics will be retrieved from the configured Splunk saved searches.
 One metric can be retrieved from each saved search.
-Metrics retrieved from splunk are available in StackState as a metrics telemetry stream in the `stackstate-metrics` data source.
+Metrics retrieved from Splunk are available in StackState as a metrics telemetry stream in the `stackstate-metrics` data source.
 This can be [mapped to associated components](/use/health-state-and-event-notifications/add-telemetry-to-element.md).

 For details on how to configure the metrics retrieved, see the [Splunk metrics check configuration](/stackpacks/integrations/splunk/splunk_metrics.md).